GordianDotNet/VSMonoDebugger/README.md

 VSMonoDebugger
 ============

-Enables Visual Studio 2017 and 2019 to deploy and debug a .Net application on a remote Linux machine with mono installed over SSH.
+Enables Visual Studio 2017 and 2019 to deploy and debug a .Net application on a remote Linux machine with mono or dotnet core installed over SSH.
-Local debugging under Windows with Mono installed is now also supported.
+Local debugging on Windows with installed mono is also supported.

 **For bugs with the latest version, an older version can be found here:** [MarketplaceReleases](https://github.com/GordianDotNet/VSMonoDebugger/tree/master/MarketplaceReleases)